American Hero Astronaut John Glenn Interment At Arlington Cemetary On April 6, 2017: How To Watch Live

 The website to view the stream can be found here.

-General Robert Neller, Commandant of the Marine Corps, will be serving as funeral officer and speaking briefly.
+General Robert Neller, Commandant of the Marine Corps, will be serving as the funeral officer and will speak briefly.
 After the flag is folded, he will be the one to present it to Senator Glenn’s wife, Annie Glenn.

 John Glenn’s Military and Astronaut Career